DSC-SPIDAL/harp/website/content/docs/getting-started.md

       $ vim $HADOOP_HOME/etc/hadoop/core-site.xml
      ```

-     Copy the following text into the file and replace ${user.name} with your name.
+     Copy the following text into the file and replace ${user.name} with your user name.

     ```html
     <configuration>